EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

     The solution is done by executing astrometryCore for a limited
     number of sub images, and astrometryRefine for all the rest,
     based on the solution from astrometryCore.
-    Input  : -
+    Input  : - An AstroImage object with multiple sub images of a
+    contigous field of view.
+    * ...,key,val,...
+    'CCDSEC' - A mandatory argument.
+This is a 4 column matrix
+    of [Xmin, Xmax, Ymin, Ymax] of the CCDSEC fir each
+    sub image.
+    This is typically obtained from the second output
+    argument of imProc.image.image2subimages.
+    'CenterXY' -
+    'RA'
+    'Dec'
+    'CooUnits'
+    'Scale'
+    'Tran'
+    'EpochOut'
+    'CreateNewObj'
+    'CatName'
+    'astrometryCoreArgs'
+    'astrometryRefineArgs'
     Output : -
     Author : Eran Ofek (Aug 2021)
     Example:

 ### imProc.astrometry.fitWCS

-Perform the Tran2D.fitAstrometricTran and prepare the WCS info This is an auxilary function that performs the fitting stage between an astrometric catalog and an image catalog, and return the Tran2D object as well as the information needed for the WCS (e.g.,
+Perform the Tran2D.fitAstrometricTran and prepare the WCS info This is an auxilary function that performs the fitting stage between an astrometric catalog and an image catalog, and return the Tran2D object as well as the information needed for the WCS (e.g., CRPIX, CRVAL, etc.).